Understanding OpenTelemetry

 Maxat AkbanovMaxat Akbanov

 In today's world of distributed systems and microservices, understanding the performance and behavior of applications is more critical than ever.
 OpenTelemetry, an open-source observability framework, has emerged as a powerful solution for collecting and analyzing telemetry data - metrics, logs, and traces.
 OpenTelemetry is fast becoming the dominant observability telemetry standard in cloud-native applications.
+OpenTelemetry was the second fastest-growing project within the CNCF in 2024.
 Adopting OpenTelemetry is considered critical for organizations that want to be prepared for the data demands of the future without being tied to a specific vendor or the limitations of their existing technologies.

 What is OpenTelemetry?